delta62/lingo/index.md

 ## What is Lingo?

 Lingo is an expressive and simple assertion library for your test code.
-It can be used alongside any testing framework you are already using.
+It can be used alongside any testing framework you are already using, such as NUnit or MSTest.

 ``` csharp
 var foo = "foobar";